 Have your A/C equipment checked immediately

 Proactive service your home’s A/C equipment will help avoid a malfunction on the warmest summer days, when your A/C system is functioning at full capacity around the clock for weeks and months.
-During a proactive maintenance visit, an expert A/C system technician can normally avert an emergency by finding problems and replacing parts before they go out, and cleaning and tuning the air conditioner so it is in tip-top shape during the heat of summer when you need it the most.
+During a proactive maintenance visit, an expert A/C system technician can normally avert an emergency by finding problems and replacing parts before they go out, and getting an ac tune up so it is in tip-top shape during the heat of summer when you need it the most.

 Wear loose, lightweight fabric, particularly when you’re going outside.
 Stay away from dark shades, especially black clothing, since dark colors hold heat.
 The color white helps keep you cooler by reflecting the sun.
 It also helps to wear a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and avoid layering clothing.